oxford-arc/arc-module-list/docs/source/modules.rst

 **Description**

 Stacks is a software pipeline for building loci from short-read sequences, such as those generated on the Illumina platform.
 Stacks was developed to work with restriction enzyme-based data, such as RAD-seq, for the purpose of building genetic maps and conducting population genomics and phylogeography.

-**URL**
+**More Information**

 https://catchenlab.life.illinois.edu/stacks/

 **Available Versions**::

     2.53-foss-2019b
+    2.41-iccifort-2019.5.281
     2.41-GCC-8.3.0
-    2.41-iccifort-2019.5.281

 Stata